A 2025 Guide to Teaching English in China

 For anyone considering becoming an English teacher in China, the most essential condition would be to have a bachelor’s degree, irrespective of the subject.

-It does not have to be a degree in education.
-Besides a bachelor’s degree, the role requires a TEFL certificate.
-TEFL is a qualification for teaching English.
+It does not have to be an education degree.
+In addition to a bachelor’s degree, the role requires a TEFL certificate, which is a qualification for teaching English.

-It stands for Teaching English as a Foreign Language and is necessary for becoming an ESL, i.e., English as a Second Language teacher.
+It stands for Teaching English as a Foreign Language and is necessary for becoming an ESL, or English as a Second Language, teacher.

 China’s visa policy only recognizes the UK, Ireland, Australia, New Zealand, South Africa, Canada, and the USA nationals as native English speakers.